A Trick of the Tail: Prehensile Tails and Primate Evolution

 But does this anatomical difference translate into different patterns of behavioral usage?
 For spider and howler monkeys, the prehensile tail has diverse roles in both locomotion and feeding.
 Spider and howler monkeys engage in below branch suspensory foraging, relying on prehensile tails to support most, if not all, of their body weight8.
 This allows them access to a more diverse array of hard to reach foods in the canopy, often on thin branches at the edges of trees8.
 In addition, spider monkeys use their prehensile tails for rapid, arm swinging locomotion below branches9 (commonly called ‘brachiation’).
 In this movement, their tail acts as a propulsive lever and a stable grip, allowing them to rapidly arm swing within and between tree crowns and support themselves when bridging perilous canopy gaps10.
 In contrast, howler monkeys are less athletic when it comes to using their prehensile tails for locomotion, preferring to slowly walk across supports while their tail grips the substrate8, almost like a safety harness.
-Howlers rarely perform the rapid, below-branch, tail-assisted ‘brachiation’ locomotion that is so common to see in spider monkeys2 (see videos below).
+Howlers rarely perform the rapid, below-branch, tail-assisted ‘brachiation’ locomotion that is so common to see in spider monkeys2.

 Similar to howlers, capuchins use their prehensile tails more for support during foraging, rather than for locomotion11.
 This includes below-branch foraging, although it is more common to see capuchins use their tails in combination with support from both of their hindlimbs11.
 Unlike spider or howler monkeys, capuchins rarely support their body weight entirely with their tails.
 Uniquely, capuchins use their tail as anchors during extractive foraging, where both hands are freed to forcibly manipulate and twist food objects12.
 Capuchins are notoriously famous for this behavior12, and the tail provides much needed leverage while they rip open hives looking for invertebrate prey or plucking palm fruits from wobbly tree branches11.
 Extractive foraging behaviors with the prehensile tail are not as common in spider or howler monkeys13, suggesting that this unique role for the prehensile tail may be adaptively significant to the capuchin11.

 Overall, the prehensile tails of these monkeys share key functional roles, even with very different anatomies.
 Both groups use their tails to increase their ability to access food in the most unstable parts of the canopy.
 Though the prehensile tails of howler monkeys are similar in appearance to spider monkeys, due to their close relatedness, they use their tails much more conservatively, likely because their low-energy, foliage-based diets prevent such elaborate movement8.
 By comparison, spider monkeys use their tail in acrobatic, below-branch moving, hence the greater elaboration of their neural and tactile abilities5.
 They can fuel this taxing locomotor behavior with high-energy ripe fruits, which make up a substantial portion of their diets10.
 While capuchin tails may not share the elaborate adaptations relative to spider or howlers, they are nonetheless critical for manipulating difficult to reach food items.
 The reductions in strength and manual dexterity in the capuchin tail are reflected in its minimal use during locomotion, as well as the low frequency of ‘tail-only’ suspensory behaviors.
-Key ecological differences between capuchins and spider monkeys (and by lesser extent, howlers) suggest that each monkey group evolved its prehensile tail in response to a unique set of ecological selective pressures.
+Key ecological differences between capuchins and spider monkeys (and by a lesser extent, howlers) suggest that each monkey group evolved its prehensile tail in response to a unique set of ecological selective pressures.
 So, while there are quite a few ways to skin a cat, as the old saying goes, the ways to use a prehensile tail in primates may undoubtably be a close second.

 Luke Fannin is a PhD student at Dartmouth College and FPI alumni interested in functional primate morphology, where he uses living primates as models to interpret the dietary and locomotor behavior of fossil primates, including fossil hominins.
 He has done work with living primate in the jungles of Peru and Cöte d’Ivorie and has performed paleontological fieldwork in Tanzania.
 He has been a science staff writer at FPI for almost three years.